Catching Sacramento King Salmon

 RESEARCHED, TESTED, PROVEN, AND FREE ADVICE FROM THE EXPERTS

 The Sacramento River (and tributaries like the Feather, American and Mokelumne rivers) serves up some of the best Chinook salmon fishing on the entire West Coast.
-Some seasons, over three quarters of a million kings make their way up California’s Central Valley en route to their spawning grounds — and fishing can be spectacular from mid July through December.
+Some seasons, over three-quarters of a million kings make their way up California’s Central Valley en route to their spawning grounds — and fishing can be spectacular from mid-July through December.

 Sacramento’s kings aren’t slouches when it comes to size, either.
-Every season, there are countess fish landed by anglers over 30 pounds, a fair number of 40 plus pounders and a handful of salmon over 50 pounds.
+Every season, there are countless fish landed by anglers over 30 pounds, a fair number of 40 plus pounders and a handful of salmon over 50 pounds.
 And they can get even larger than that – the state record for the species, an 88 pounder taken in 1979, came from the Sac.

-From it’s mouth at Rio Vista to the upper limits of legal angling near Red Bluff (a distance of roughly 200 miles), the Sacramento’s demeanor varies greatly – shifting from a wide, murky channel down low to a clear and fast owing stream with rapids, riffles and holes in the upper reaches.
+From its mouth at Rio Vista to the upper limits of legal angling near Red Bluff (a distance of roughly 200 miles), the Sacramento’s demeanor varies greatly – shifting from a wide, murky channel down low to a clear and fast owing stream with rapids, riffles and holes in the upper reaches.
 With this wide variety of water styles, there are many ways to catch kings here.
 How you go about it depends on where you’re fishing…